 Making Comics 101 and Intro to Cartooning will be taught using traditional ways and means, I don’t draw digitally myself so I don’t instruct digital drawing.
 That said I think it’s possible to do all the work for both courses with a good tablet that has good pressure sensitivity.
 And you’ll need software that allows you to work in layers.

-A paint program with most of the functions of Photoshop.
 Another option is the Affinity suite, a full line of programs to challenge Adobe including a PS like image editing program with layers as a function.

 I recommend also taking a look at Manga Studio as well.
 You can download it to use for a month before spending any $ to try it out.
 It’s become very popular and is the only program out there made specifically for drawing comics.